rekalogika/rekalogika.dev/docs/file-bundle/02-doctrine-entity.md

 ---
-title: Associating Files with Entities
+title: Associating Files with Doctrine Entities
 ---

-This chapter describes how to create a file property in an entity that you can use to associate a file to an entity, including to store the result of a file upload.
+This chapter describes how to create a file property in a Doctrine entity that you can use to associate a file to an entity, including to store the result of a file upload.

 :::info Preparation